Own-Data-Privateer/hoardy-web/README.md

 `pwebarc` is a suite of tools implementing a Private Web Archive, basically your own private [Wayback Machine](https://web.archive.org/) that can also archive POST requests, or HTTP-level [WebScrapBook](https://github.com/danny0838/webscrapbook) following "archive everything now, figure out what to do with it later" philosophy.

-Basically, [you install the browser extension, run the archiving server](#quickstart), and just browse the web while `pwebarc` (by default) archives *everything* your browser fetches from the network.
+Basically, [you install the browser extension, run the archiving server](#quickstart), and just browse the web while `pwebarc` archives *everything* your browser fetches from the network (by default, the extension has lots of options controlling what should and should not be archived).
 Then, some indeterminate time later, [you refer back to your collected data](#why).

 This is different from all other similar tools, including the [Wayback Machine](https://web.archive.org/) itself, in that they require you to archive and replay things one-by-one.